kristianmandrup/infomatrix-blog/_draft/open-source-company.md

 - ...

 We should mentor/teach community members to learn the skills needed to help build such systems.
-They should also help with permaculture, dwelling construction etc. to get a balanced life.
+They should also help with permaculture, building/construction etc. to get a balanced life.
 We can harvest a lot of the building materials from the environment, such as waste - as exemplified by Earthships which recycles tires, bottles, metalic frames etc.

 The vision is to create physical communities built on this model in some places which offer good year-round conditions.
 We could take advantage of the fact that land is cheap and the climate "generous" in several Southern european countries, parts of South eastern Asia and South/Central America etc.

-Funding could be done on reward basis, sth. like:
+Funding could be done on a reward basis:
 - low (stay in community a weekend/week)
 - medium (get one product for free)
 - high (community member + get one product for free)

+Another type of funding would be to invite directly to workshops for a small fee, to get the community experience and learn new skills.
+Many young people are willing to pay for this privilige to discover/learn new things about themselves and feel they contribute to something positive and have a great social experience as well, outside "the matrix".

 You want to take part in this kind of movement?
 Let us know...